penn-cnt/scalp_deep-learning/examples/create_new_project/README.md

 # Creating a new pipeline workflow

+If you wish to create your own workflow, you will need to add the logic to [project_handler.py](../../scripts/codehub/modules/addons/project_handler.py).
+You will also need to add the project workflow keyword to [allowed_arguments.yaml](scripts/codehub/allowed_arguments.yaml).
+More information on how to do this can be found in [add new code](examples/add_new_code/) and [add pipeline arguments](examples/add_pipeline_arguments/) respectively.

 The project handlers class comes with a template workflow that has been designed to work for most use cases.
-The template itself us as follows:
+The template is shown below:
 ```
     def template(self):